 Funding for this improvement is proposed to come from the MSA Fund ($637,000), Storm Sewer Utility Fund ($220,000), Water Utility Fund ($94,000), and Sanitary Sewer Utility Fund ($75,000) for a total estimated project cost of $1,026,000.
 Portions of the water and sanitary sewer costs will be reimbursed as part of the PACT Charter development.

 Property owners will not be assessed for any of the costs for these improvements.

-On April 21, 2022, residents impacted by the 161st Avenue Reconstruction project were sent a project notification letter, including notice that a topographic survey will be performed in their area.
+On April 21, 2022, residents impacted by the 161st Avenue Reconstruction project were sent a project notification letter, including notice that a topographic survey would be performed in their area.
 View the letter that was sent out.

 On August 25, 2022, residents impacted by the 161st Avenue Reconstruction were sent a second project notification letter, including notice that a geotechnical crew would be performing soil borings in the area.
 View the letter that was sent out.